Retro Candy Timeline

 Established in 1927, we have seen many candy trends come and go, and we are often asked about the history of candy and the current craze for retro candies.

 Perhaps we could say that the fascination with candy, and with chocolate in particular, first occurred in 1502 when Christopher Columbus returned home from his fourth voyage of the "Americas."
 Although he was not partial to this bittersweet treat, his benefactors in Spain found it fascinating, and 500 years later the love of chocolate continues stronger than ever.

 Although it would be impossible to present an exact history, this timeline illustrates the development of the American candy industry from the 1800's onward.
-As you will see, many retro candies and their founding companies have come and gone, but it is interesting to note that 65 percent of American candy bars have been around for more than 60 years.
+As you will see, many retro candies and their founding companies have come and gone, but it is interesting to note that 65 percent of American candy bars have been around for more than 60 years and many original manufacturers have been acquired by larger conglomerates.
 We hope you enjoy the journey!

-- 1847 Oliver Chase invents a machine for cutting lozenges and, hence, the fabled Necco Wafer is born.
+- 1847 Oliver Chase invents the machine for cutting lozenges and, hence, the fabled Necco Wafer is born.